 - increased vulnerability to infection

-Corticosteroids can also exacerbate diabetes and glaucoma (an eye condition which can cause blindness if untreated).
+Corticosteroids can also exacerbate diabetes and glaucoma (an eye condition that can cause blindness if left untreated).

 Corticosteroids may not be suitable for you if you have:

 Corticosteroids can also be given by injection, either into muscle or directly into the affected joint, which can provide rapid pain relief.